Let’s face it, I am obsessed with Italy, and Sorrento, Italy, is one of the reasons why.

-In addition, the Basilica of Sant’Antonino is a gorgeous historic church and is also home to the Cloister of San Francesco noted below.
+In addition, the Basilica of Sant’Antonino is a gorgeous historic church and home to the Cloister of San Francesco, as noted below.

 9. Cloister of San Francesco

-You will find the Cloister of San Francesco in the same complex as the Basilica of Sant’Antonino noted above.
+As noted above, the Cloister of San Francesco is in the same complex as the Basilica of Sant’Antonino.